 Though she hated it… "But he can't stay here.
 How many times have Ministry officials been by to check and see if Ron still has Splattergroit?"

 Arthur nodded.
 "I know, I know… But, maybe we could build a magical basement or something."

 "He's much too thin for a man his height or age," Molly added.

 Ginny half-smiled.
 "Mum, you just want someone to feed."

 Ginny squidged her eyes shut and then they flew open.
 She knew it was now or probably never.
 "Mum, Dad, I'll be right back, okay?"
 Before her parents said anything, Ginny ran out of the room and rounded the corner.
 She headed out the back door and—

 Yes, she ran right into him.
-He managed to catch her, but they still clonked heads.
+He managed to catch her from the stair below, but they still clonked heads.
 "Oww," she groaned.

 "Same here…," Sirius grumbled.
 But he didn't put her down.
 "Don't you have to go?"